BUZZARDGTA/GTA-V-Session-Sniffer/README.md

 - If you want to know more informations about a specific IP or Port, I'd recommend you to checkout the [Illegal Services](https://illegal-services.com/) application IP Lookup / Port Scanning.<br />
   It has a very good IP Lookup that can also find out VPN, Mobile connections etc.<br />
 - Using my other project [PC Blacklist Sniffer](https://github.com/Illegal-Services/PC-Blacklist-Sniffer) allows you to detect people you blacklisted from your sessions.
+- The GTA V game port is `6672`; unfortunately I don't have any clue what the other ports means.

 ### GTA V Tips and Tricks